evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

 JWT token

 ## Blog Post
-The below blog post shows the app and the different sections in place:
+The below blog post shows the app and the different sections in place, along with technical details

+## The application structure
+The below diagram provides a high level overview of the application:

 ## Considerations